DeemaAbuHwaij/SPL/README.md

 The goal of the program is to practice concurrent programming on Java 8 environment, and give basic experience with unit testing using Java Threads and Java Synchronization.
 The game contains a deck of 81 cards.
 Each card contains a drawing with four features (color, number, shape, shading).A Set is three cards where every feature is either all the same, or all different.
 Grab as many Sets as you can find: the player with the most cards at the end wins!
 The game's active components contain the dealer and the players.
 The players play together simultaneously on the table, trying to find a legal set of 3 cards.
 They do so by placing tokens on the cards, and once they place the third token, they should ask the dealer to check if the set is legal.

+*Assignment 4 - BGU Mart

+Software that support managing a large number of employees and the buying/selling of products.
+The software manages the inventory and thus contact various suppliers, who supply products.
+Sells and deliveries of products should be also registered and logged for tax purposes using Python and SQLite.